trending_up Reporting

 For endowments only, shows current balance, payout to date, anticipated payout for the rest of the year and anticipated balance after all payout is received.
 If this last amount is negative then the fund is projected to be overspent at fiscal year end and expenses may need to be journaled off.

-The report sections above for Fund Trend Graph for SU and EN Set of Books have a choice of these time periods for the trend columns.
-If showing a longer period of time, e.g., years, it is best to select broader time periods like GL Period Fiscal year since there would be so many GL Period Name values.
+The Fund Trend Graph sections for SU and EN Set of Books offer time period choices for trend columns.
+When showing longer periods (e.g., years), select broader time periods like GL Period Fiscal year since there would be numerous GL Period Name values.

-The GL Balance Trend Graph for SU Set of Books shows balance amounts for beginning balance, fund balance and available balance.
+By Balance: Shows balance amounts for beginning balance, fund balance, and available balance.
 The fund balance for one period carries forward to become the beginning balance for the next period.
-The available balance is the fund balance adjusted for accrued assets and liabilities, e.g., the fund balance could be reduced by uncleared advances, but the available balance amount does not carry forward to the next period but is instead calculated based on current accruals.
+The available balance is the fund balance adjusted for accrued assets and liabilities.
+For example, the fund balance could be reduced by uncleared advances, but the available balance amount does not carry forward to the next period but is instead calculated based on current accruals.

-The GL Activity Trend Chart for SU Set of Books shows the trend in a stacked format to highlight positive and negative influences on the balance and show the net activity amount in the form of a line graph whose scale is shown on the right side of the graph, with generally smaller values than the stacked scale on the left side.
+By Activity Stacked: Shows the trend in a stacked format to highlight positive and negative influences on the balance and display the net activity amount as a line graph whose scale appears on the right side of the graph, with generally smaller values than the stacked scale on the left side.

-The GL Balance Trend Graph for EN Set of Books shows balance amounts for beginning balance, fund balance and available balance.
+By Balance: Shows balance amounts for beginning balance, fund balance, and available balance.
 The fund balance for one period carries forward to become the beginning balance for the next period.
 The available balance is always zero for EN set of books (endowment values) because the endowment value is not available for spending by definition.

-The GL Activity Trend Graph for EN Set of Books shows the trend for things that affect the balance, such as receipts and transfers (expenses do not exist for EN set of books as balances cannot be spent).
+By Activity: Shows the trend for items that affect the balance, such as receipts and transfers.
+Expenses do not exist for EN set of books as balances cannot be spent.
 The Net Investment value is always a negative amount equal to the fund balance so that the sum, or available balance, will be zero.
 Drilling on a data point reveals underlying details and is useful for researching values.

-The GL Activity Trend Chart for EN Set of Books shows the trend in a stacked format to highlight positive and negative influences on the balance and show the net activity amount in the form of a line graph whose scale is shown on the right side of the graph, with generally smaller values than the stacked scale on the left side.
+By Activity Stacked: Shows the trend in a stacked format to highlight positive and negative influences on the balance and display the net activity amount as a line graph whose scale appears on the right side of the graph, with generally smaller values than the stacked scale on the left side.
 Net Activity for EN Set of books is mostly meaningless because the convention on available balance washes out other activities.

 The Subtotal by setting value changes the field displayed in the column titled in dark gray.

-The Endowment Shares and Market Value shows key metrics about the EN set of books values including share quantity, share price, market value (share quantity times share price), share type and book value.
-Note that book value does not change except through additions to capital or in rare cases of sales of share.
+This section shows key metrics about the EN set of books values including share quantity, share price, market value (share quantity times share price), share type, and book value.
+Note that book value does not change except through additions to capital or in rare cases of sales of shares.

-The transfer detail report, View by Basic, provides basic details of transfers to or from the selected funds, in particular the to and from fund/award number.
+Basic: Provides basic details of transfers to or from the selected funds, particularly the to and from fund/award number.

-The above Five Year Trend reports have a Subtotal By option.
-Choosing one of these values changed the initial column to display the chosen field, grouping the funds by the field’s values.
+Both Five Year Trend reports have a Subtotal By option.
+Choosing one of these values changes the initial column to display the chosen field, grouping the funds by the field's values.

-The Five Year Trend Report for SU Set of Books displays values by fiscal year for the 5 years prior to the end date selected in the selection criteria.
+SU Set of Books: Displays values by fiscal year for the five years prior to the end date selected in the selection criteria.
 These are the ending fund values.

-The Five Year Trend Report for EN Set of Books displays values by fiscal year for the 5 years prior to the end date selected in the selection criteria but shows the book values amounts where the values do not tend to change over time.
+EN Set of Books: Displays values by fiscal year for the five years prior to the end date selected in the selection criteria but shows the book values amounts where the values do not tend to change over time.

 Note that EN set of books only exists for endowments while SU set of books exists for all funds.
 SU is the expendable or income value while EN is the endowment or book value.
 There is also a market value for EN sets of books shown in the Endowment and Donor tab.
 For additional information about endowments and the difference between SU and EN set of books, refer to Topic Overview: Endowments.